Homily (Reflection) for the Solemnity of the Epiphany of the Lord (A, B, C) on the Gospel and the Solemnity

 Have you ever looked back to see what you were yesterday?
 No matter what you are today, do not forget what you were yesterday.
 There was a time you were not, today you are, and tomorrow you will not be.

 These men from the East saw a star and followed it.
 They are rightly called wise ones because they recognized the star of the new born king when they saw it.
 The said star could not have been visible to the wise men alone but they were the people who recognized it.
-It may do us good if we reflect on whether we have ever seen any star.
+Have you ever seen any star?

 Which star are we talking about?
-I also remember those days we spent time looking upwards with the intention of seeing the star that led the wise men.
-While one points to one direction the rest will also be pointing to other directions.
-Often, we solved the problem with quarrel.
-No doubt, it may sound funny solving a problem with a problem (quarrel).
-Well, it worked for us.
+Those days we spent time looking upwards for the star that lead the wise men.
+Each will be pointing in various directions.
+Often, we end up quarrelling over whose star was the right one.
 When one hears or reads about the star that made the magi leave the East, one’s mind may go to those luminous bodies very far away.
-You may be right but in this homily, we shall shift our minds a little beat so as to get the message better.
+You may be right but in this homily, we shall shift our minds a little beat.
 Looking into the sky may not affect our lives in any way.
 People are gifted differently, cf. 1Cor 12:4; Eph 4:11; Heb 2:4.
 In many fields, we have stars.
 Therefore, let us not think that the star is just something very far away.
 You have yours, I have mine, and the rest have theirs.
 But when one sees someone’s star, what does he or she do?
 We all do not have the same star, cf. 1Cor 12:1-31.
 But we are called to use our stars for the collective good, cf. 1Cor 10:24.
 At the appearance of other’s star/s, do you act like the wise men, like the chief priests and scribes of the people or like Herod and his likes, cf. Matt 2:2-6?

-While reflecting on this gospel pericope, one of the questions that came to me is what happened to that star that made the wise men ask questions about the newborn King?
-Well, the scripture did not say anything on that but I see the disappearance of the star as an opportunity for Herod and others in Jerusalem to recognize the Saviour.
+But why did the star disappear for some time?
+The scripture did not say anything on that but I see it as an opportunity for Herod and others in Jerusalem to recognize the Saviour.
 However, they did not make anything good out of it, cf. Jn 1:11; Acts 13:26-28.

-My dear brothers and sisters in the Lord always remember that what you are today, you were not yesterday, and will not be tomorrow and make the best out of today.
+My dear brothers and sisters in the Lord make the best out of today.
 Again, do not waste your time trying to stop other buds from coming up for fear of taking over from you.
 You will not reign forever.
 Despite all the atrocities Herod committed he did not reign forever.
 Encourage others to come up.
-One star will be even brighter with other star/s beside it.
+A star will be even brighter with other stars beside it.
 The more you struggle to stop others from coming up, the more enemies you create for yourself and whatever is yours and more dangerous your retirement will be.
 Furthermore, be happy when you see other people’s stars.
 This will bring out your own star/s.
 When you try to stop or cover-up others’ stars, you will end up covering yours.
 Every star that deserves the name is of God and as a result, no mortal can stop it because “E jighị aka ekpuchi ọnwa” literally meaning that no one can cover the moon with mere hands, cf. Rom 13:1; 1Cor 7:7; 11:12.
 Do not fight against God, cf. Acts 9:4; Acts 5:35, 39.

 Bible Reading: Gen 37; Gen 41:37-57; Gen 45; Matt 2: 13-23; Acts 13: 26-52; Deut 11; 1Sam 17; 1Sam 18; 1Sam 31; 2Sam 2; 2Sam 5.
 1Cor 12:1-31.